Questionnaire: Are You Clued-up on Common Lawn Problems?

 MOWING PROBLEMS

-Finally, once you’ve sorted all the rest of your lawn problems out, you’ve got to mow it – but how well do you know the potential hiccups that await?- a) Never cut more than a third of the height in any one mowing.
+Finally, once you’ve sorted all the rest of your lawn problems out, you’ve got to mow it – but how well do you know the potential hiccups that await?

 - b) Always cut at least a third of the height at each mowing.